Skip to content

 A large problem within organisations is how to motivate their employees.
 In this blog, we will use HappyForce in order to predict employment absenteeism.
 The goal is to identify who are likely to be absent in the near future, and find the reasons for absenteeism.

 This blog is the first part and contains Feature engineering and EDA for machine learning.
 Part 2 contains the machine learning part where we build models and compare the results.
+Part 3 contains modelling using neural networks.
 This blog shows various ways in which feature engineering can be carried out on time series datasets.

 We focused on data from 408 employees of one company in Spain; 62 have record of absence.
 The below chart summarizes the main reasons for leave; in our case, common sickness / non job-related accidents are the main reasons.
 Given we are to analyse employee absence as it relates to motivation, it is feasible to assume a portion of these employees simply call in sick as they lack motivation or commitment to their workplace.